How to Remove “Any Search Manager” (Mac)

 1. Download Malwarebytes Anti-malware for Mac from this link:

 2. Run Malwarebytes Anti-malware for Mac.
-It will check for updates and download if most recent version is available.
-This is necessary in finding recent malware threats including "Any Search Manager".
+It will check for updates and download the most recent version if one is available.
+This is necessary for finding recent malware threats, including Any Search Manager.

 3. If it prompts to close all running web browser, please do so.
 Thus, we advise you to PRINT this guide for your reference before going offline.

-4. Once it opens the user interface, please click on Scan button to start scanning your Mac computer.
+4. Once it opens the user interface, please click on the Scan button to start scanning your Mac computer.

 MBAM for Mac

-5. After the scan, Malwarebytes Anti-malware for Mac will display a list of identified threats, "Any Search Manager" is surely part of it.
+5. After the scan, Malwarebytes Anti-malware for Mac will display a list of identified threats, and Any Search Manager is surely part of it.
 Be sure to select all items in the list.
-Then, click Remove button to clean the computer.
+Then, click the Remove button to clean the computer.

-Step 5 : Remove "Any Search Manager" from Homepage and Search
+Step 5 : Remove Any Search Manager from Homepage and Search

 Safari